epidemian/advent-of-code-2023/README.md

 I'm incredibly grateful for high-quality crates like `regex` and `rayon` on the Rust ecosystem :)

+Also i learned about `Iterator::zip_longest()` from `itertools`, which is incredibly useful for cases where you want to zip two sequences but also care about what happens when one is longer than the other.
+This was originally used to check if a row pattern matched some given group numbers, but ended up not being used on the final solution as it was replaced with the regex check mentioned above.

 ### Day 13: Point of Incidence

 A total breather compared to the previous puzzle. `Iterator::zip()` came in very handy to pair up mirrored rows & columns and "discard" extra extra elements, as zip stops iteration when the first of the two iterators finishes.

+### Day 14: Parabolic Reflector Dish

+Solid mid-difficulty puzzle.
+The rolling on the grid was implemented doing some very naive compare-and-swap logic, similar to Bubble Sort.

+Part 2 required some cycle detection and modular math trick, but it wasn't that hard.
+I think this was similar a puzzle from a previous AoC.

+Clocking at ~500ms, this one's the slowest solution thus far.
+It can probably be optimized a lot, either by using a more efficient rolling algorithm (which is very similar to sorting).
+Or by using a more machine-friendly model, like modeling rows and cols as single numbers and then doing the "rolling" as bit shifting a bitmask of round rocks and `&`ing with a bitmask of square rocks to detect collisions.
+Or even by doing parallel computation while rolling the rocks.

+### Day 15: Lens Library

+Incredibly simple part 1, and rather straightforward part 2, despite the long puzzle description.

+### Day 16: The Floor Will Be Lava

+Quite fun grid puzzle.
+I was expecting a challenging part 2, but nope, it was a pretty straightforward reuse of part 1 logic.
+It felt nice to chain 4 `Iterator::chain()` calls to iterate over all possible starting positions and directions on the grid.